Caelestibus/Bruteforce-demo/README.md

 ##### Bruteforce-demo

-##### _This hands on lab was walk on to display my current knowledge and put it into practical by stimulating a real word brute force attack and understanding how it works from a hackers point of view.
-As a pen tester expliotation is the next step after reconssinace and information garthering._
+##### _This hands on lab was worked on to display my current knowledge and put it into practical by stimulating a real word brute force attack and understanding how it works from a hackers point of view.
+As a pen tester expliotation is the next step after information garthering._

 ---